 At DSU we believe the sciences aren't distinct and separate.
 Modern scientists need to be well-rounded.
-That's why we've combined chemistry and physics in our physical science major.
+That's why we've combined chemistry and physics in our physical science major(offered on campus).

 As a physical science student, you will receive a comprehensive technology-focused education in science and mathematics that will prepare you for graduate study and challenging technical positions in industry and government.